 - Enable a social gradient from public to private spaces.
 Delineating a gradient of communal, family, and personal spaces provide sense of control, invites participation, and creates feeling of safety.

 - Spark frequent informal encounters.
-Positive relationships need purposeful social contact; but informal, unscheduled encounters with neighbours nurture trust and belonging, and often lead to deeper interactions.
+Positive relationships need purposeful social contact; but informal, unscheduled encounters with neighbours nurture trust and belonging.

 - Integrate with nature.
 People’s ability to experience nature with all their senses is strongly linked to positive relationships and social trust.